-Memcached is a popular in-memory distributed cache that is used to boost the performance of high traffic applications.
+Memcached is a popular distributed cache that is used to boost the performance of high traffic applications.
 Memcached however has various limitations in the areas of high availability, data replication, cache elasticity, and ease of management.

-NCache is an extremely fast and scalable in-memory distributed cache for .NET that provides 100% uptime, intelligent data replication including WAN replication, cache elasticity through dynamic clustering, and much more.
+NCache is an extremely fast and scalable distributed cache for .NET that provides 100% uptime, intelligent data replication including WAN replication, cache elasticity through dynamic clustering, and much more.
 See below for a detailed comparison between NCache and Memcached:

 If you have a Memcached application that you want to migrate to NCache in order to take advantage of the benefits that NCache offers over Memcached, you can easily do so without making any code changes to your application, simply by using the Memcached Wrapper for NCache.